Oh, my poor sweet little man. Flu season hit him already. It hit him hard.

 Turns out it was my just German Shepherd.
 I probably should have gotten to the hospital long before that point.
 Thankfully, though, I recovered and I was so glad to be rid of this nastiness!

 And then Sidekick started puking.

 That's the point at which I realized – horrified – that this was not food poisoning.
 It was flu season making the rounds.

 Kick Some Flu Season Butt (Before it Kicks Yours)

 With three kids and multiple germs being passed around, I've learned a thing or two about handling flu season.
 Here's how to batten down the hatches, manage the symptoms and prevent those crummy illnesses from spreading around and around and around.

-Monitor fever.
-We’re still partnered up with Kinsa and we use their smart thermometer system to easily track temperatures in our phones.
-This way it’s easy to answer those inevitable questions from the doctor.
-When multiple kids call ill, it’s critical to keep everyone’s symptoms charted properly so they can be diagnosed and any truly severe problems don’t get overlooked.
+We use Kinsa's smart thermometer system to easily track temperatures in our phones.
+This way it's easy to answer those inevitable questions from the doctor.
+When multiple kids call ill, it's critical to keep everyone's symptoms charted properly so they can be diagnosed and any truly severe problems don't get overlooked.

 Swap out hand towels in the bathroom for paper towels, and opt for plastic throw-away cups instead of the washable kind.
 I don't generally like to increase waste, but when someone is sick it's critical to minimize germs that are lingering around.

 Trust me, it's no fun to try and wrangle your child out of a puke-covered onesie.
 Have the little ones hang out in their undies or diaper, and lay down a set of towels underneath them with a blanket nearby in case they're cold.
 Keep an extra set on-hand so you can easily pull back the layers and replace them as needed.
 Brace yourself to have an endless laundry cycle going during this time.